-Parent/Teacher conferences for Grades PK-7 are scheduled at the end of the First Quarter.
-Conferences after the Third Quarter are scheduled at the request of the teacher or parent.
-Times for conferences are arranged by the school office.
+Parent/Teacher conferences for Grades K-8 are scheduled at the end of the First Quarter and arranged by the school office.
+Conferences after the Third Quarter are scheduled for PK- 8^{th} grade.

 Any parent who wishes a conference at any other time during the year may do so by calling the school office or email the teacher concerned to arrange for an appointment.